The Debra A. Charpentier Archives & Special Collections

 The Fairhaven Star Newspaper (1879-1967)

 The Fairhaven Star is temporarily unavailable.
-We are working to get this collection back online and estimate that it will be back up in early 2025.
-For more information, please click here.
+We are working to get this collection back online and estimate that it will be back up around late March 2025.
+For more information, please click here

 Please visit this page to see a list digitized local history texts, hosted on Internet Archive.